p2k/ecoinpool/README.md

 you must be logged in to access the configuration.

 After clicking the link, you will see the Client configuration page.
-Choose one of the supported block chains, enter a name and optionally configure the host and port of the daemon you want to connect to.
+Choose one of the supported block chains and enter a database name for that chain.
+You need only one client per chain, so choose a generic name like "btc-chain"; make sure not to use the database name of an existing Subpool.
+After that, you can optionally enter a display name which will be shown on the "Home" page instead of the database name.
+Lastly, you can change the host and port of the daemon to which ebitcoin will connect to, but for most cases, the defaults will do.

+> Be aware that ebitcoin wants to connect to the peer-to-peer port of your
+> daemon, not the RPC port.
+Also, ebitcoin will "believe" everything the
+> daemon throws at it, no verification is done.
+That's why it has to be a
+> trusted daemon preferably running on localhost.

 Hit "Save Configuration" when you're finished.
-Finally click "Activate Client" after the page reloaded and ebitcoin will start synchronizing the block chain.
+Finally click "Activate Client" after the page reloaded and ebitcoin will start loading the block chain into its own database.
 This will take some minutes depending on the chain size.
 You can follow the process on the console or by looking at the logfiles.
+Note that block monitoring will not function correctly until the complete chain has been synchronized.

 To use a client with ecoinpool, open the Subpool via ecoinpool's web interface.
 On the configuration tab you can select an ebitcoin client from within the